wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 ####Who are they?
 Hunt & Darton are a Live Art Collaboration between Jenny Hunt + Holly Darton, graduating together from Central Saint Martins in 2003.
 Approaching Live Art from a Fine Art background, they work across mediums with a sculptural approach to performance, choreographing words and movement in a sensory way and setting up alternative spaces — often creating installations to perform within.

-Deriving from shared celebrations and anxieties surrounding life choices particularly as women, in Britain, now — their work has been described as deadpan and absurd, often collapsing into humour.
+Deriving from shared celebrations and anxieties surrounding life choices particularly as women, in Britain, now, their work has been described as deadpan and absurd, often collapsing into humour.
 They have a persistent fetish within their practice to consistently re-assess their relationship with their audience — embracing awkward moments, risk taking and constantly trying to close the gap between performer and viewer — opting for a raw, underdone, conversational aesthetic.

 Hunt & Darton are associate artists at Artsadmin + Cambridge Junction.